 Enchanting mornings and beautiful sunrises that would make you want to get up during the early hours of the morning...
 Treks through the lush green forests that would make you explore more and more of nature...
 Clear blue waters that would make you take just one more dip in the sea...
 And, mesmerizing sunsets that would make you want to stay back for just another evening... just another day...
 Well, this is Bali Tourism for you, and for all of us!
 If you're a backpacker, surfing enthusiast, or diver- we have something of interest for you!
 If you're simply looking for a relaxing holiday with your friends, family or loved ones- well, Thomas Cook India has something for you, too!
 We may be yet to discover the kind of package that would suit you, but we already have discovered one thing- Bali is an island you will like, for both its hippy vibe and spiritual charm.
 You can spend your evenings peacefully in one (or some) of the many temples or monasteries there or can rejuvenate your spirits by spending time at the many beachside shacks and cafes.

 The best time to visit Bali is between May and October.
-Since this is the dry or the summer season, one can make use of the various activities and opportunities that this scenic place has to offer.
+Since this is the dry or the summer season, one can make use of the Various activities in Bali and opportunities that this scenic place has to offer.
 But this season is also the peak tourist season, so it would help to plan your trip in advance and make all necessary bookings in advance.
 Of course, Thomas Cook India will guarantee you a seamless, relaxing travelling experience, despite the rush of tourists.

 November to March is the wet or the monsoon season in Bali.
 Though even that is a good time to explore the beaches, it is not as flocked with tourists because of the rain.
 And, many water sports are closed during that time.